gagneurlab/wBuild/README.rst

 As you see Snakemake actually takes the **main** role in a typical wBuild workflow, so every user is *very much encouraged* to learn more about Snakemake.
 You can learn more about Snakemake `in its official documentation <http://snakemake.readthedocs.io/en/stable/>`_.
 You are also welcome to take a look at the more :ref:`technial features <features>` that wBuild provides.
+So be sure to delete it each time you want to restart the pipeline once again!

 |